Skip to content

 docker exec -it coldtivate-staging-impact_dashboard_scheduler-1 /bin/bash

-The cron jobs definitions can be found at the location inside of the docker container at the location:
+The cron jobs definitions can be found inside of the docker container at the location:

 /etc/cron.d/